YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSWITCHSZCHG
 --------------------

-JNLSWITCHSZCHG, Journal AUTOSWITCHLIMIT [aaaa blocks] is rounded down to [bbbb blocks] to equal the sum of journal ALLOCATION [cccc blocks] and a multiple of journal EXTENSION [dddd blocks]
+JNLSWITCHSZCHG, Journal AUTOSWITCHLIMIT [aaaa blocks] is rounded down to [bbbb blocks] to equal the sum of Journal ALLOCATION [cccc blocks] and a multiple of Journal EXTENSION [dddd blocks] for database file xxxx

 MUPIP Information: This indicates that the specified AUTOSWITCHLIMIT value was rounded down as little as possible to make it aligned to the ALLOCATION + a multiple of EXTENSION.
 Any subsequently created journal file will use this value for AUTOSWITCHLIMIT.